mbentley124/cse280/progress_report_5.md

 ### Goals for next week

-Get everyone up to speed on web scraping.
+Get everyone up to speed on web scraping and lay out a database schema.

 ## Individual Member Contributions